-- Inpatient Mortality: Develop a process to review all mortalities by inpatient admitting services in the DOM, recognize learning opportunities, and develop quality initiatives based on trends.
+- Inpatient Mortality: Develop a process to review all mortalities by inpatient admitting services in the DOM, identify learning opportunities, and develop quality initiatives based on trends.

 - Sepsis Mortality: Continue education and awareness for early recognition of sepsis and appropriate medical care.
-Monitor the usage of sepsis order set and procedure notes when sepsis is recognized in patients.
+Monitor the utilization of sepsis order set and procedure notes when sepsis is recognized in patients.

 - Patient Experience: Collaborate with Patient Experience Champions and Chief Patient Experience Officer to develop a process to share HCAPS, Press Ganey scores, and patient comments with provers within the DOM.

-- Cardiovascular Quality Initiatives: Create a Cardiovascular Quality committee to improve quality of care and patient safety by developing quality, process, and outcome measures.
+- Ambulatory Quality Initiatives: Create a ambulatory Quality committee to improve quality of care and patient safety by developing quality, process, and outcome measures.

 - Educational Quality Initiatives: Education and engagement of trainees to develop a process of faculty development in Quality Improvement and Patient Safety Program (QIPS) by: